CS162Berkeley/Project4Skeleton/README.md

 ### Consistent Hashing

-As mentioned earlier, Key-Value servers will have unique 128-bit IDs.
-The coordinator will hash the Keys to 128-bit address space.
-Then each Key-Value server will be responsible for storing Keys with hash values greater than the ID of its immediate predecessor up to its own ID.
+As mentioned earlier, Key-Value servers will have unique 64-bit IDs.
+The coordinator will hash the Keys to 64-bit address space.
+Then each Key-Value server will store the first copies of Keys with hash values greater than the ID of its immediate predecessor up to its own ID.
+Note that, each Key-Value server will also store the Keys whose first copies are stored in its predecessor.

 ![Consistent Hashing](http://inst.eecs.berkeley.edu/~cs162/sp12/pics/consistent-hashing.png)

 **Figure:** Consistent Hashing.
-Four Key-Value servers and three hashed Keys along with where they are placed in the 128-bit address space.
+Four Key-Value servers and three hashed Keys along with where they are placed in the 64-bit address space.

 ### Sequence of Operations During Concurrent GET and PUT (DELETE) Requests